 Attribution notice: Scriptures taken from the Holy Bible NIV, copyright Zondervan, used by permission.The image may be subject to copyright, used per the Fair Use Act for educational and commentary purposes.

-Author's note: If you enjoyed this post, please also see the following: Ask for the Ancient Paths, Sins That Will Keep You From Heaven, Bowing Low in Worship, Repentance That Leads to Life, The Land Mourns in the Last Days, Seeking Him in the Wee Hours of the Night, Crying Out to God Loudly, Lifting Your Face in Prayer, and Lifting Hands in Prayer.
+Author's note: If you enjoyed this post, please also see the following: Stay at Home and Seek the Lord (during COVID Quarantine), Ask for the Ancient Paths, Sins That Will Keep You From Heaven, Bowing Low in Worship, Repentance That Leads to Life, The Land Mourns in the Last Days, Seeking Him in the Wee Hours of the Night, Crying Out to God Loudly, Lifting Your Face in Prayer, and Lifting Hands in Prayer.
 You may also enjoy my daughter Charity's poem called America, Turn Back to God.
 You may find the Main Directory for this blog at Home, and you may also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?